-Such courses will be arranged with the individual instructor and must be approved by an Associate Dean of Academic Affairs.
+Such courses will be arranged with the individual instructor and must be approved by the Assistant Dean of Academic Affairs.
 Courses offered through directed study must meet the requirements of the regular course.
 The objectives and competencies listed in the course syllabus are presented as they would be in the normal course, and the same procedures determine the grade for the course.

-Students who wish to take a course through directed study must have a cumulative GPA of 2.5 or higher, complete the required form from the Academic Records Office, and obtain the written approvals of the instructor, the Program Manager, and an Associate Dean of Academic Affairs.
+Students who wish to take a course through directed study must have a cumulative GPA of 2.5 or higher, complete the required form from the Academic Records Office, and obtain the written approvals of the instructor, the Program Director, and the Assistant Dean of Academic Affairs.